-Turn your phone into a personal safety device - download the free Rave Guardian safety app can be immediately accessed by FSUPD dispatchers should you call from a registered cell phone.
+Turn your phone into a personal safety device - download the free Rave Guardian safety app.

+FSU Guardian is a free personal safety service that is available to anyone with a valid FSU ID.
+FSU Guardian allows you to rapidly provide information about yourself to the FSUPD during an emergency.
+By building a personal profile, information about you can be immediately accessed by FSUPD dispatchers should you call from a registered cell phone.
 FSU Guardian can also provide police with GPS coordinates from your phone (if available), which can decrease response time and allow first responders to locate you should you not be able to give them your location.
 FSU Guardian allows you to set a timer from your phone when going from one location to another.
 If your timer expires, FSUPD will be notified and respond accordingly.
 FSU Guardian allows for GPS tracking to be activated on your phone if available.
 If you need immediate assistance, but are unable to give your location, FSU Guardian helps FSUPD and emergency responders locate you.
 Your location is never visible to FSUPD unless you call 9-1-1, (850) 644-1234, or your security timer expires.